raspberrypilearning/dojo-mentoring/en/step_3.md

 --- task ---

 **Think** about the styles above.
 Note down which styles you think you are likely to use as a mentor.
-What style would you be most comfortable with?
+What style would you be most comfortable performing?
 Which would you find more challenging?

 --- /task ---